 To see a detailed Access Log of every time the student/parent logged in, admins click "Access Log", or teachers click the Days Used or Last Login.
 If the student/parent claims their account was hacked, click the suspected login in the log for details that might help identify the hacker.

 Also the report in Admin Mode shows detailed statistics for the whole district, so you can see overall how involved parents and students are.

 Note: Logins over two years ago are purged, so statistics may be incomplete or missing from two years ago.

-To see exactly what students see when they login, click the "Login as Student" button on the screen in Gradebook Mode or the screen in Admin Mode.
+You can access a student's or parent's account to see exactly what they see.
+Admins go to and click the "Login" link for that person.
+Teachers go to and click the person's name.
 (This does not affect the login activity stats.
 Note: Admins may disable this feature for some or all teachers to prevent them from seeing grades from other teachers.)

 FERPA & Legal Compliance

 Some school districts have policies against posting grades on the Internet or allowing data to be hosted off-site.
-Ever since the advancement of Transport Layer Security (TLS/SSL) in the late 1990's, all data is just as secure off-site on the Internet as it is on your district network, or you may choose to host the data on your own servers instead of ours.
+Ever since the advancement of Transport Layer Security (TLS/SSL) in the late 1990's, all data is just as secure off-site on the Internet as it is on your district network.
 Please see Security for more details, and please contact us if you have any concerns or questions.